Spark DataFrame Where Filter | Multiple Conditions

 Examples explained here are also available at GitHub project for reference.

-In this tutorial, I’ve explained how to filter rows from Spark DataFrame based on single or multiple conditions and SQL expression, also learned filtering rows by providing conditions on the array and struct column with Scala examples.
+In this tutorial, I’ve explained how to filter rows from Spark DataFrame based on single or multiple conditions and SQL expressions.
+I also learned how to filter rows by providing conditions on the array and struct column with Scala examples.

 Alternatively, you can also use where() function to filter the rows on DataFrame.

 Thanks for reading.
-If you like it, please do share the article by following the below social links and any comments or suggestions are welcome in the comments sections!
+Any comments or suggestions are welcome in the comments sections!

 Happy Learning !!